tijlleenders/ZinZen-scheduler/documentation/technical/Debugging-Setup.md

 Rust introduced debugger visualization attributes in 1.71.0: https://doc.rust-lang.org/nightly/reference/attributes/debugger.html#the-debugger_visualizer-attribute.
 This should also work, but is not yet tested in the context of this codebase.

 #### A.3) VSCode
+Install the required extensions for debugging Rust.
+- C/C++ for VSCode if you're running Windows
+- CodeLLDB if you're running Linux

 To debug tests with better `NaiveDateTime` formatter, kindly add custom configuration inside `launch.json` as below:
 ```json
 {